North Mississauga SC

 North Mississauga Soccer Club is a Canadian semi-professional soccer club based in Mississauga, Ontario.
 The club was founded in 1982 as a youth soccer club and added its men's semi-professional club in League1 Ontario in 2016.
-The team plays home games at Paramount Fine Foods Centre, formerly known as the Hershey Centre.
+The team plays home games at Mattamy Sports Park.

 The club was one of the eight original founding women's teams in the League1 Ontario women's division, which was established in 2015.

 History

 The club's foundation dates back to 1974, when they were known as Streetsville Meadowvale Soccer Club.
 They officially registered the club as a non-profit entity in 1982 and in 1995 changed the club's name to North Mississauga Soccer Club.
 In 2000, the club's U17 boys team, nicknamed the Panthers, won the U17 Ontario Cup and National Championship, and the club adopted the Panthers nickname for all its teams the following season to mark the achievement.

-Originally a youth soccer club, the team added semi-professional teams in League1 Ontario in the men's and women's divisions in 2015 and 2016, respectively.
+Originally solely a youth soccer club, the team added semi-professional teams in League1 Ontario in the men's and women's divisions in 2015 and 2016, respectively.

 In 2015, the women's team won the first League1 Ontario League Cup.